 How to decrease W-Sitting in Children with Cerebral Palsy and other motor challenges

 Encouraging other sitting positions (e.g. side sitting, crisscross apple sauce, long sitting) is the obvious recommendation.
-However, how every therapist knows, attempts to discourage a child with Cerebral Palsy to W-sit are often effective only for short periods of time.
+However, how every therapist knows, attempts to discourage a child to W-sit are often effective only for short periods.
 The problem is that alternative sitting positions do not allow the child to sit with their hands free for prolonged periods of time.
-The child will tend to return to the W-sit position that is less demanding for the core muscles and does not require to maintain additional postural support with the hands.
+As a result, the child will tend to return shortly to the W-sit position that is less demanding for the core muscles and does not require to maintain additional postural support with the hands.

 In these cases, a physical therapist may prescribe adaptive sitting equipment and strategies to provide the child with the adequate external postural support.
 A proper sitting position will stimulate and gradually strength the child’s core muscles, that, in turn, will make alternative sitting positions on the floor more comfortable for the child.